 So this is the first post on this website.
 Big responsibility.

 I should explain what’s going on.

 My name is Mabel Govitt, and I’ve just graduated from Rookpot University.
-Last summer me and my friends decided to explore this extraordinary county.
+Last summer me and my friend decided to explore this extraordinary county.
 Adam Court (something to do with the Tourist Board, I think) asked us to write about our experiences in a series of blog posts.
 This is the first of those.

 So, just before my final Musril in Context exam at the end of my final year, Felix came up with a plan.
-A plan he had come up with that morning over breakfast.

 “Mabel.
 Why don’t you come with me this summer?
 Stay at my house, meet the family.”